Nitrokey/nitrokey-documentation/source/components/software/nk-app2/passwords.rst

 HOTP
 ++++

-A two factor authentication code that changes each time you trigger it.
+HOTP or HMAC-based One-Time Password is a two factor authentication code that changes each time you trigger it.
 Enter the shared secret key into the field provided.

 .. figure:: ./images/HOTP-secret.png